 Muriate of Potash (MOP) is a common potassium (K) fertilizer used in corn production.

-Higher corn yields combined with lower atmospheric sulfur deposition has accelerated the need for sulfur (S) on corn.
+Higher corn yields combined with lower atmospheric sulfur (S) deposition has accelerated the need for S on corn.

-Soluble magnesium (Mg) has been documented to improve photosynthesis, enzyme activation, and grain yield.
+Soluble magnesium (Mg) has been documented to improve photosynthesis, enzyme activation, root growth and grain yield.